zagui440s/personalCP/4-Full-Stack/5-ajax-fetch/README.md

 - [Lesson - What is HTTP](./1-what-is-http.md)
 - [Lesson - How to use Fetch](./2-ajax-fetch.md)
   - [Morning Assignment - Pokemon Theme Team](https://classroom.github.com/a/P_c-7jpu)
-  - `Morning Assignment` Find an api that interests you and build a simple web page that utilizes axios to call the api and then displays the data on the page.
+  - `Morning Assignment` Find an api that interests you and build a simple web page that utilizes fetch to call the api and then displays the data on the page.
 Get creative and have fun with it! :)
   - `Afternoon Assignment` Create a Front-End HTML/CSS/JS template for the API's we've created with Flask this week.
 Be creative and ensure to have fun!

 ## Testable Learning Objectives (TLO's)